getfem-doc/getfem-doc-translations/doc/sphinx/source/scilab/cmdref_gf_util.rst

   ``tl = gf_util('trace level' [, int level])``

-    Set the verbosity of some getfem++ routines.
+    Set the verbosity of some GetFEM routines.

     Typically the messages printed by the model bricks, 0 means no trace message (default is 3). if no level is given,